truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 * 3. Configuring a login when you first log into the UI.

 Use the administrative account credentials to log in.
-The default administrator username is no longer root but the administrative user creating during installation.
+The default administrator username is no longer root but the administrative user created during installation.

 {{< include file="/_includes/RootLoginDeprecatedSCALE.md" type="page" >}}